List of dominance hierarchy species: Canids

 In the past, the prevailing view on gray wolf packs was that they consisted of individuals vying with each other for dominance, with dominant gray wolves being referred to as the "alpha" male and female, and the subordinates as "beta" and "omega" wolves.
 This terminology was first used in 1947 by Rudolf Schenkel of the University of Basel, who based his findings on researching the behavior of captive gray wolves.
 This view on gray wolf pack dynamics was later popularized by the researcher L. David Mech in his 1970 book The Wolf.
 He later found additional evidence that the concept of an Alpha male may have been an interpretation of incomplete data and formally disavowed this terminology in 1999.
 He explained that it was heavily based on the behavior of captive packs consisting of unrelated individuals, an error reflecting the once prevailing view that wild pack formation occurred in winter among independent gray wolves.
 Later research on wild gray wolves revealed that the pack is usually a family consisting of a breeding pair and their offspring of the previous 1–3 years.
 In the article, Mech wrote that the use of the term "alpha" to describe the breeding pair adds no additional information, and is "no more appropriate than referring to a human parent or a doe deer as an alpha."
 He further notes the terminology falsely implies a "force-based dominance hierarchy."
 In 13 years of summer observations of wild wolves, he witnessed no dominance contests between them.

 In some other wild canids, the alpha male may not have exclusive access to the alpha female.
-Other pack members as in the African painted dog (Lycaon pictus) may guard the maternity den used by the alpha female.
+Other pack members as in the African wild dog (Lycaon pictus) may guard the maternity den used by the alpha female.